Penrose diagram: Black holes

 The maximally extended solution does not describe a typical black hole created from the collapse of a star, as the surface of the collapsed star replaces the sector of the solution containing the past-oriented white hole geometry and other universe.

 While the basic space-like passage of a static black hole cannot be traversed, the Penrose diagrams for solutions representing rotating and/or electrically charged black holes illustrate these solutions' inner event horizons (lying in the future) and vertically oriented singularities, which open up what is known as a time-like "wormhole" allowing passage into future universes.
-In the case of the rotating hole, there is also a "negative" universe entered through a ring-shaped singularity (still portrayed as a line in the diagram) that can be passed through if entering the hole close to its axis of rotation.
-These features of the solutions are, however, not stable under perturbations and not believed to be a realistic description of the interior regions of such black holes; the true character of their interiors is still an open question.
+In the case of the rotating hole, by entering the hole close to its axis of rotation, a "negative" universe can be entered through a ring singularity (that is still portrayed as a line in the diagram).
+These features of the solutions are, however, not stable under perturbations, and not believed to be a realistic description of the interior regions of such black holes; the true character of their interiors is still an open question.